opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/y-gantry-assembly/index.md

 ## X Idler Sub-Assembly

-### Necessary Components & Tools

-Collect the necessary items to complete the X idler mount.
-These are:

-* 1x X Idler Mount FDM-0013-00_x-idler-mount
-* 1x Belt Tension Arm FDM-0037-00_belt-tension-arm
-* 1x M5x40mm Machine Screw
-* 1x M5x25mm Machine Screw
-* 2x M5 Hex Nut
-* 1x M3x16mm Machine Screw
-* 1x M3 Cap Nut
-* 1x M3 Hex Nut
-* 1x GT2 Idler Pulley (5mm Bore, 20 teeth, 6mm belt width)
-* 3mm Allen Key or Hex Screwdriver
-* 2mm Allen Key or Hex Screwdriver

-{{< container-image path="images/IMG_20210826_135246-web.jpg" alt="Necessary Tools and Parts to assemble the X Idler Mount" >}}

-### Assembly

-1. Insert the M3 Hex Nut into the slot for the hex nut on the back of the Belt Tension Arm ([FDM-0037_belt-tension-arm]).
+1. Insert the M3 Hex Nut into the slot for the hex nut on the back of the third and final belt tension arm.

 2. Insert the M3x16mm Machine Screw through the front hole in the Belt Tension Arm and then tighten the M3x16mm Machine Screw.

-3. Thread an M3 Cap Nut on the end of the M3x16mm Machine Screw.
+3. Thread an M3 Cap Nut on the end of the M3x16mm machine screw.

 {{< container-image path="images/IMG_20210826_135436-web.jpg" alt="M3 Screw, M3 Nut, and M3 Cap Nut installed" >}}

-4. Insert the GT2 Idler Pulley into the center slot of the Belt Tension Arm.
+4. Insert the GT2 idler pulley into the center slot of the belt tension arm.

-5. Insert the M5x40mm Machine Screw through the top of the Belt Tension Arm and GT2 Idler Pulley.
+5. Insert the M5x25mm machine screw through the top of the belt tension arm and the GT2 idler pulley.

-6. Add an M5 Hex Nut on the bottom of the Belt Tension Arm and tighten.
+6. Add an M5 Nyloc Hex Nut on the bottom of the Belt Tension Arm and tighten.

 {{< container-image path="images/IMG_20210826_135540-web.jpg" alt="M5 Screw, GT2 Idler Pulley, and M5 Nut installed" >}}

-7. Insert the M5 Hex Nut into the slot for the hex nut on the bottom of the Idler Mount.
+7. Insert the M5 Nyloc hex nut into the recess on the bottom of the X Idler Mount (FDM-0013).

 8. Insert completed Belt Tension Arm assembly into slot.

 {{< container-image path="images/IMG_20210826_135707-web.jpg" alt="Belt Tension Arm inserted into Idler Mount" >}}

-9. Insert the M5x25mm Machine Screw through the hole in the top so that it passes through the Belt Tension Arm and tighten into the M5 Hex Nut.
+9. Insert the M5x40mm machine screw through the hole in the top of the X idler mount so that it passes through the belt tension arm and tightens into the Nyloc Hex Nut.

 {{< container-image path="images/IMG_20210826_135751-web.jpg" alt="Completed Belt Tension Arm installed in Idler Mount" >}}